-The Green Deal scheme was closed in July 2015 after poor take up.
+The government stopped funding the Green Deal scheme in 2015 after poor take up.
 However you can still save up to 45% off the cost of double glazing, boilers and solar panels.
 This is the preferred option of most homeowners who have been put off by the high interest rates incurred under the original Green Deal scheme.

 Green Deal Overview